ahsanarique/rick-morty-wiki/README.md

-# Rick and Morty Wiki app using the Rick and Morty GraphQL API: https://rickandmortyapi.com/graphql
+# Rick and Morty Wiki app using the Rick and Morty GraphQL API.

 ## Live Demo: